 - The user initiates a request to access a protected server resource.

-- The server receives the user’s request and replies with a 401 Unauthorized status.
-This prompts the user to share their credentials.
+- The server receives the user’s request and replies with a 401 Unauthorized status, prompting the user to share their credentials.

-- The user submits the username and password in the authorization header for authentication.
+- Next, the user submits the username and password in the authorization header for authentication.
 These credentials are encoded using a simple Base64, a type of binary-to-text mechanism.

 - Once the credentials are verified, the server grants access to the user.

-While HTTP basic authentication certainly improves security, on its own, it’s a less secure security mechanism.
-Threat actors can decode the encoded credentials if connection is not secured.
-Therefore, it’s advisable to combine it with HTTPS for adequate protection.
+While HTTP basic authentication certainly improves security, it’s considered a less secure security mechanism.
+Threat actors can decode the encoded credentials if the connection is not secured.
+Therefore, security experts recommend using this with HTTPS for adequate protection.

 Advantages of API Key authentication